Title: Legal Externship

 - A deep interest in issues related to civil rights and civil liberties, police practices, constitutional and criminal law, access to justice, and diversity, equity, and inclusion

 Our externship positions are for academic or pro bono credit and are unpaid.
 Externs selected for the program must register with their law schools for academic or pro bono credit.

 How to Apply

-Applicants should submit a cover letter, resume, law school transcript, and a writing sample to firstname.lastname@example.org.
+Applicants should submit a cover letter, resume, law school transcript, and a writing sample to email@example.com.
 Application materials must be compiled and submitted in a single .pdf file.
-In the subject line of the email, applicants should include their full name, whether they are seeking a full-time or part-time externship, and which term they are applying for (e.g., Jane Doe Part-Time Spring 2021 Externship).
-Part-time externs will be considered for a Fall or Spring externship and should indicate in the email which days of the week they would be devoting to Justice Lab.
-Those interested in Summer Externships should be full-time for at least 10 weeks.
+In the subject line of the email, applicants should include their full name, whether they are seeking a full-time or part-time externship, and which term they are applying for (e.g., Jane Doe Full-Time Summer 2021 Externship).
+Part-time externs will be considered for a full-year externship and should indicate in the email which days of the week they would be devoting to Justice Lab.

 Positions will be filled on a rolling basis.